Unit 5 - The History of Money

 With profligate spending on bread (social programs) and war, foreign governments became more and more concerned about the management of the dollar–to which their currencies were tied.
 Fearing that the U.S. government was mismanaging the dollar, they sought to exchange their dollar holdings for gold.

-From this day in August of 1971 to today, all major national currencies are fiat currency.
+From this day in August of 1971 to today, all major national currencies are fiat currencies.

 In the midst of The Great Recession, Bitcoin was born.
 The genesis block was mined on Saturday, January 3, 2009.
 The text associated with the block read: The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.
 The text was a reference to the headline (Chancellor on brink of second bailout for banks) of The Times (the British Daily Newspaper) on 3 January 2009.